 MICHAEL SALCMAN is an internationally known neurological surgeon, poet and art critic.
-Born in Pilsen, Czechoslovakia in 1946, the son of Holocaust survivors, he came to the United States in 1949.
-He began writing poetry while a student at Midwood High School in Brooklyn.
+Born in Pilsen, Czechoslovakia in 1946, the son of Holocaust survivors, he came to the United States in 1949 and started writing poetry while a student at Midwood High School in Brooklyn.
 He attended the Combined Program in Liberal Arts and Medical Education at Boston University where he received both the B.A. and M.D. in 1969, graduating first in his class.
-After a surgical internship, he trained in neurophysiology at the National Institutes of Health and did a residency in neurological surgery at Columbia University’s Neurological Institute in New York (1972-1976).
+After a surgical internship, he was a Fellow in Neurophysiology at the National Institutes of Health from 1970 to 1972 and trained in neurological surgery at Columbia University’s Neurological Institute in New York (1972-1976).
 He joined the faculty at the University of Maryland School of Medicine in 1976 and served as chairman of neurosurgery from 1984 through 1991.
 Jon Franklin and Alan Doelp profiled Salcman’s early medical career in their book, Not Quite A Miracle (Doubleday, 1983).
 He was named a Distinguished Alumnus of Columbia’s Neurological Institute in 1985 and of Boston University’s School of Medicine in 2001.
 In 1991 he was elected President of the Congress of Neurological Surgeons.
-He is the author of almost 200 medical and scientific papers and the author or editor of six textbooks, most recently the two-volume 2nd edition of Kempe’s Operative Neurosurgery (Springer-Verlag, 2004).
+He is the author of almost 200 medical and scientific papers and the author or editor of six medical and scientific texts, most recently the two-volume 2nd edition of Kempe’s Operative Neurosurgery (Springer-Verlag, 2004).
 His medical books have been translated into Spanish, German, Portuguese and Chinese.

-He and his wife Ilene live in Baltimore with a demanding cat; they have two children who are presently out of the house.
+He and his wife Ilene live in Baltimore with a demanding cat; they have two children who are presently out of the house and three remarkable grandchildren.